huner2/Tiny-CTF-Platform/README.md

 * ~~Customizable minimum password length requirement~~ Done.
 * ~~CSRF Security - Implemented a basic Javascript CSRF security system.
 It is annoying though as pages (other than the index page) that are accessed directly through the url bar, will be treated as CSRF attempts.~~ Removed.
 * ~~More advanced CSRF security~~ Done.
+* Working on allowing multiple tasks with the same score and category.

 Contact
 -------